 Also in August 2012, the first class of Occupational Therapy students was welcomed into the Master of Science Occupational Therapy Program.

 , the University’s Master of Science (MS) degree program in Speech-Language Pathology

 was awarded Candidate for Accreditation status by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.
 The inaugural class of Speech-Language Pathology students, Class of 2017, began its program in August 2015.
 The Speech-Language Institute

 - the clinical facility for graduate students in Speech-Language Pathology-opened for client care in July 2015

 In the Fall 2016

 , the first class for the University's Doctorate of Occupational Therapy

-, The Eye Institute, in collaboration with Delaware Valley Community Health, Inc. (DVCH), opened its fourth clinical location in Norristown, Pa.
+, The Eye Institute, in collaboration with Delaware Valley Community Health, Inc. (DVCH), opened another clinical location in Norristown, Pennsylvania.

 Also in 2017

 , the University partnered with the Community College of Philadelphia to bring an Ophthalmic Technician Proficiency Certificate Program to Philadelphia.